Improved bounds for Hadwiger's covering problem via thin-shell estimates: Introduction

 \subsubsection{\textbf{Main results }}

-We combine ideas from \cite{ArtSlom14-FracCov} with a new result on the Kövner-Besicovitch measure of symmetry for convex bodies, which we discuss in Section \ref{sec:KB}.
+We combine ideas from \cite{ArtSlom14-FracCov} with a new result on the K\"{o}vner-Besicovitch measure of symmetry for convex bodies, which we discuss in Section \ref{sec:KB}.
 As a result, we obtain a new general upper bound for Hadwiger's problem: \begin{thm} There exist universal constants $c_{1},c_{2}>0$ such that for all $n\ge2$ and every convex body $K\sub\R^{n}$, one has

 \end{thm}

 For $\psi_{2}$ bodies (for definitions and more details see Section \ref{sec:double-thin-shell} below), we obtain the following exponential improvement: \begin{thm} Let $K\sub\R^{n}$ be a convex body with barycenter at the origin which is $\psi_{2}$ with constant $b_{2}>0$.
 Then